The first US numbered patent is set to play a major role in sustainable agriculture, world hunger alleviation, and global food security.

 Potassium also assists in the control of the opening and closing of the stomata, which in turn controls the exchange of water vapor, oxygen, and carbon dioxide.
 If potassium is deficient or not supplied in adequate amounts, plant growth and yield is reduced or compromised.

-Potash is an invaluable source of potassium in agriculture as there is no commercially viable alternative.
+Potash fertilizer is an invaluable source of potassium in agriculture as there is no commercially viable alternative.

 Many soils have been depleted of their native potassium due to continuous cultivation.
 Potassium replenishment is vital to the good health of crops and deficiencies can often be corrected with moderate rates of application.